24 R&D breakthroughs that shaped 2024

 Factorial Energy has developed 100-Ah solid-state lithium-metal batteries and delivered B-samples for validation to automotive partners like Mercedes-Benz and Stellantis.
 Shown here is the Solstice, an all-solid-state battery.
 The batteries have received safety certifications and are being integrated into demonstration fleets.
 Solid-state technology promises higher energy density, enhanced safety, and better performance over traditional batteries.

-In loosely related news, Natron Energy is constructing the first U.S. sodium-ion battery gigafactory in North Carolina, aiming to produce 24 GWh of batteries annually.
+In related news, Natron Energy is constructing the first U.S. sodium-ion battery gigafactory in North Carolina, aiming to produce 24 GWh of batteries annually.
 Sodium-ion batteries use abundant materials like sodium, iron, and manganese, reducing reliance on scarce elements like lithium and cobalt.
 They are non-flammable, offering improved safety.
 Applications include backup power systems, electric vehicle charging infrastructure, and grid energy storage.
-This development enhances sustainability and energy security by diversifying the energy storage market.

 Tell Us What You Think!